sumiya11/Groebner.jl/docs/src/examples.md

 - Nemo.jl
 - DynamicPolynomials.jl

-Additionally, Groebner.jl provides a low-level entry point that accepts raw polynomial data.
+Additionally, Groebner.jl has a low-level entry point that accepts raw polynomial data.

 ## Using AbstractAlgebra.jl